 note

-According to results from 1978 study, morphine-treated puppies were quite alert and moved about normally while isolated from their mothers.
+According to results from 1978 study, morphine-treated puppies were quite alert and moved about normally while from their mothers.

 note